An Amazon EMR cluster should meet the following requirements in order to run HBase.

 At least two instances (Optional)—The cluster's master node runs the HBase master server and Zookeeper, and slave nodes run the HBase region servers.
 For best performance, HBase clusters should run on at least two EC2 instances, but you can run HBase on a single node for evaluation purposes.

-Persistent cluster—HBase only runs on persistent clusters.
-The CLI and Amazon EMR console automatically create HBase clusters with the
+Long-running cluster—HBase only runs on long-running clusters.
+By default, the CLI and Amazon EMR console create long running clusters.

-An Amazon EC2 key pair set (Recommended)—To use the Secure Shell (SSH) network protocol to connect with the master node and run HBase shell commands, you must set an Amazon EC2 key pair when you create the cluster.
+An Amazon EC2 key pair set (Recommended)—To use the Secure Shell (SSH) network protocol to connect with the master node and run HBase shell commands, you must use an Amazon EC2 key pair when you create the cluster.

-Ganglia (Optional)—If you want to monitor HBase performance metrics, you can use a bootstrap action to install Ganglia when you create the cluster.
+Ganglia (Optional)—If you want to monitor HBase performance metrics, you can install Ganglia when you create the cluster.

 An Amazon S3 bucket for logs (Optional)—The logs for HBase are available on the master node.
 If you'd like these logs copied to Amazon S3, specify an Amazon S3 bucket to receive log files when you create the cluster.